-This 9-month + 2 week Post-Doctoral Residency is designed to meet the licensure requirements in Psychology for supervised Post-Doctoral professional experience as defined by the California Code of Regulations.
-This includes a minimum of 1500 hours of supervised professional experience.
-Residents accrue the full 1500 hours over the course of their residency at LMU, which usually takes approximately nine months of full-time work, up to 44 hours per week.
+This 10-month Post-Doctoral Residency is designed to meet the licensure requirements in Psychology for supervised Post-Doctoral professional experience as defined by the California Code of Regulations, including a minimum of 1500 hours of supervised professional experience.

 Student Psychological Services (SPS) at Loyola Marymount University is a collegial, supportive environment in which Residents refine clinical, administrative, and consultative skills.
 The staff works closely as a team, and Residents are regarded as important members of our SPS team.
 Our training philosophy supports the idea that Post-Doctoral Residents learn most effectively when they are provided opportunities in a structured program, in which they are invited to take initiative and to function with appropriate independence.
 The Post-Doctoral training year is a chance to focus on the further acquisition of skills and knowledge that will lead to licensure and assure a solid beginning as a competent, ethical, professional psychologist.